stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 art objects I had ever seen either belonged to some known racial or national stream, or else were consciously modernistic defiances of every recognised stream.
 This tiara was neither.
-It clearly belonged to some settled technique of infinite maturity and perfection, yet that technique was utterly remote from any&mdash;Eastern or Western, ancient or modern&mdash;which I had ever heard of or seen exemplified.
+It clearly belonged to some settled technique of infinite maturity and perfection, yet that technique was utterly remote from any--Eastern or Western, ancient or modern--which I had ever heard of or seen exemplified.
 It was as if the workmanship were that of another planet.

   However, I soon saw that my uneasiness had a second and perhaps equally potent source residing in the pictorial and mathematical suggestions of the strange designs.
 The patterns all hinted of remote secrets and unimaginable abysses in time and space, and the monotonously aquatic nature of the reliefs became almost sinister.
-Among these reliefs were fabulous monsters of abhorrent grotesqueness and malignity&mdash;half ichthyic and half batrachian in suggestion&mdash;which one could not dissociate from a certain haunting and uncomfortable sense of pseudo-memory, as if they called up some image from deep cells and tissues whose retentive functions are wholly primal and awesomely ancestral.
+Among these reliefs were fabulous monsters of abhorrent grotesqueness and malignity--half ichthyic and half batrachian in suggestion--which one could not dissociate from a certain haunting and uncomfortable sense of pseudo-memory, as if they called up some image from deep cells and tissues whose retentive functions are wholly primal and awesomely ancestral.
 At times I fancied that every contour of these blasphemous fish-frogs was overflowing with the ultimate quintessence of unknown and inhuman evil.

-  In odd contrast to the tiara&rsquo;s aspect was its brief and prosy history as related by Miss Tilton.
+  In odd contrast to the tiara's aspect was its brief and prosy history as related by Miss Tilton.
 It had been pawned for a ridiculous sum at a shop in State Street in 1873, by a drunken Innsmouth man shortly afterward killed in a brawl.
 The Society had acquired it directly from the pawnbroker, at once giving it a display worthy of its quality.
 It was labelled